amplydevelopment/amply-save-my-form/README.md

 ### 6. `amply-smf-min-form-fill-sec` attribute (optional)

 Add the `amply-smf-min-form-fill-sec="NUMBER"` attribute to your form element.
 This specifies the minimum number of seconds required for filling out the form.
 If a user attempts to submit the form before the specified time has passed, submission will be blocked and the honeypot mechanism will be activated to detect and prevent bot submissions.
+The default value is 10.

 ### 7. `amply-smf-bot-alert` attribute (optional)

 Add the `amply-smf-bot-alert="true"` attribute to any element you want to display when a bot is detected (e.g. a modal or banner).
 Save My Forms will add an `active` class to this element when bot activity is detected, so make sure to style the `active` class accordingly.

----

-This version clarifies the attribute's purpose and behavior for the users of your API.

 ---